What sets the IWC China apart from other competitions?

 There is no further charge to be included in the IWC China 2019 Trade Tasting, once you have been awarded a medal.

 Premium tables will be available for producers to present their wines in person, we will be in contact with award winning producers after the release of the results.
-Each table will cost £1,500/RMB 13,000 which also includes two tickets for the IWC China Awards Dinner on 6 September.
+Each table will cost £1,500/RMB 13,000 which also includes two tickets for the IWC China Awards Dinner on 6 September and 10 tickets for the IWC China Trade Tasting on 6 September, can be purchased at here.

 Sarah Knowles MW, wine buyer, the Wine Society